Top 5 Revolutionary War Movies: Celebrating the Birth of Our Nation

 The perfectly cast Paul Giamatti plays the title character, the highly intelligent but also irascible and bristling Founding Father who, unlike his chief rivals Thomas Jefferson (Stephen Dillane) and Benjamin Franklin (Tom Wilkinson), wasn’t much of a “people person.”

-Oscar-winning director Tom Hooper (“The King’s Speech”) takes full advantage of the 501-minute running time by chronicling the relationship between Adams and his wife Abigail (Laura Linney), the events of the Boston Massacre which set the Revolution in motion, the war itself, and his rich post-presidency life.
+Oscar-winning director Tom Hooper (“The King’s Speech”) takes full advantage of the 501-minute running time by chronicling the relationship between Adams and his wife Abigail (Laura Linney), the events of the Boston Massacre that set the Revolution in motion, the war itself, and his rich post-presidency life.

 This series should be required for everyone who might not know what sacrifices were made so that we all could enjoy our rights and freedoms, many of which we now take for granted.